-o All teams must practice one calendar week prior to first contest

-Players

-- o All athletes must have participated in 5 days of practice before playing in a contest.
-This applies to all athletes who may have joined a team after the start of the season. - o Athletes who switch teams during the same season must practice 3 days before game play - o Athletes who join the team after lengthy injury or illness must practice 5 days with the Athletic Trainer's approval before game play. - o Athletes who participate in football must begin with 3 days of no contact.
+- Team - All teams must practice one calendar week prior to first contest - Players - All athletes must have participated in 6 days of practice before playing in a contest.
+This applies to all athletes who may have joined a team after the start of the season. - Athletes who switch teams during the same season must practice 3 days before game play - Athletes who join the team after lengthy injury or illness must practice 5 days with the Athletic Trainer's approval before game play. - Athletes who participate in football must begin with 3 days of no contact.